New to Road Scholar? Sign up

 for our e-newsletter.

 On June 6, 1944, the largest seaborne invasion in history took place as 156,000 American, British and Canadian troops landed on the five beaches in Normandy.
 Today, these stretches of the battered coastline remain as they stood in 1944 with artillery craters dotting the shore.
-Alongside expert instructors, commemorate the 75th anniversary of D-Day in 2019 by exploring these beaches and memorials as you delve deep into this historic event.
+Alongside expert instructors, commemorate the history of D-Day by exploring these beaches and memorials as you delve deep into this historic event.